Openskiesfellows/Drone-Build/README.md

 ### Binding
 * Binding process this is the process that enables transmitter and receiver to communicate ,through this communication you will have full control of your drone
-* Switch on the transimitter
-* select the model that you created before
-* Click on the page section
+* Power on the receiver and the receiver used is FS-iA10B receiver
-* Drop down to Channel Range section
-* Select "CH1-16"
-* Drop down to Receiver NUmber written as "RxNum"
-* Select Bind
+* when the receiver is on take your transmitter
-* You will hear a beep sound from the transmitter
+* press the bind button on the transmitter
-* switch on you drone while pressing the bind button on the receiver
+* While holding the bind button and power on the transmitter
-* when the transmitter and Receiver bind the receiver provides a green light indicating its already bind with the receiver
+* When the receiver and transmitter have establish connection you will observe a green light on the receiver
-* Click the enter button on the transmitter and test to see if your drone is responding according to your transmitter stick movements

 ### kk 2.1.5 Configuration
 1. Factory Reset
     Before putting any sort of configuration in the kk 2.1.5 flight controller the first thing is to erase all the data that may be contained in a particular flight controller before putting some new variables